Emblaze/Google-IT-Automation-with-Python-Professional-Certificate/Google IT Automation with Python.md

 Whoa, that's a lot of information that Git's giving us.
 It's telling us if we want, we can create a pull request.
 We'll talk more about pull requests later on.
 For now, we're happy to see that new refactor branch has been created in the remote repo, which is what we wanted.
 This was a super complex example that incorporated a lot of concepts that we've learned about in this course, and also carried out some interesting Python concepts.

 So now that our branch is pushed to the remote repo, it can be reviewed by our collaborators.
 Assuming they say it's okay, how should this branch get merged back into the master branch?

+#### Rebasing Your Changes

+In our last section, we mentioned that once our branch has been properly reviewed and tested, it can get merged back into the master branch.
+This can be done by us or by someone else.

+One option is to use the git merge command that we discussed earlier.

+Another option is to use the git rebase command.
+Rebasing means changing the base commit that's used for our branch.

+To understand what this means, let's quickly recap what we've learned about merges up till now.

+As we've seen in a lot of our earlier examples, when we create a branch at a certain point in the repo's history, Git knows the latest commit that was submitted on both branches.
+If only one of the branches has new changes when we try to merge them, Git will be able to _fast forward_ and apply the changes.
+But if both branches have new changes when we try to merge, Git will create a new merge commit for the _three-way merge_.

+The problem with three way merges is that because of the split history, it's hard for us to debug when an issue is found in our code, and we need to understand where the problem was introduced.
+By changing the base where our commits split from the branch history, we can replay the new commits on top of the new base.
+This allows Git to do a fast forward merge and keep history linear.

+So how do we do it?
+We run the command **git rebase**, followed by the _branch_ that we want to set as the new base.
+When we do this, Git will try to replay our commits after the latest commit in that branch.
+This will work automatically if the changes are made in different parts of the files, but will require manual intervention if the changes were made in other files.
+Let's check out this process by rebasing our refactor branch onto the master branch.

+First, we'll check out the master branch and pull the latest changes in the remote repo.
+Git tells us that it's updated the master branch with some changes that our colleague had made.
+At this point, the changes that we have in the refactor branch can no longer be merged through fast forwarding into the master branch.
+That's because there's now an extra commit in the master that's not present in the refactor.
+Let's see how this looks by asking the log command to show us the current graph of all branches.
+It might take a bit to follow everything that's going on with this graph.
+But it can be really useful to understand complex history trees.
+As you can see, the refactor branch has three commits before the common ancestor, with the current commit that's at the head of the master branch.
+If we merged our branch now, it would cause a three way merge.
+But we want to keep our history linear.

+We'll do this with a rebase of the refactor against master.
+As usual, Git gives us a bunch of helpful information.
+It says that it rewound head and replayed our work on top of it.
+And luckily, everything succeeded.
+Let's look at the output of **git log --graph --oneline** for our branch right now.
+Now we can see the master branch and linear history with our list of commits.
+We're ready to merge our commits back onto the main trunk of our repo and have this fast forwarded.
+To do that, we'll check out the master branch and merge the refactor branch.
+Awesome, we were able to merge our branch through a fast forward merge and keep our history linear.
+We're now done with our refactor and can get rid of that branch, both remotely and locally.

+To remove the remote branch, we'll call **git push --delete origin refactor**.
+To remove the local branch, we'll call **git branch -d refactor**.
+Yes, we're done with our refactor.
+We can now push changes back into the remote repo.

+All right, we've just gone through an example using the **git rebase** command.
+We had a feature branch created against an older commit from master.
+So we rebased our feature branch against the latest commit from master and then merged the feature branch back into master.
+That was a complicated exercise.
+So if you're still confused about what's going on, take your time to review, and maybe come up with your own examples when you'd use a rebase.

+> “git rebase refactor” moves the current branch on top of the refactor branch